pmichali/lazyjack/README.md

 ```

 ### DNS64 (dns64)
-A companion to NAT64, the DNS64 container using bind9 will provide synthesized IPv6
+For IPv6 mode, a companion to NAT64, the DNS64 container using bind9 will provide
-addresses for external IPv4 addresses (currently, it does so for all addresses).
+synthesized IPv6 addresses for external IPv4 addresses (currently, it does so for all
+addresses).
 The CIDR used for this translation is specified in this section.
 ```
     cidr: "fd00:10:64:ff9b::/96"
 ```